 What is it about digital marketing that chaps our hide?

-Me and my colleagues are in the marketing business, so when we are browsing the web, we understand the marketing and advertising we encounter.
+My colleagues and I are in the marketing business, so when we are browsing the web, we understand the marketing and advertising we encounter.
 We know how it was created, and how it gets delivered to us on our screens and in our searches.
 But, at the end of the day—well all day actually—we are consumers just like you, and sometimes the pervasiveness and invasiveness of these ads are at a minimum annoying, and sometimes a bit anger-inducing.

 So much so, that some of us do everything we can to block them by installing ad-blocker extensions to our browsers, and turning on every privacy and security options we have on our phones.
 Sometimes, we just defiantly refuse to even glance at them.